 Honolulu, Hawaii (do not copy without permission)

-Working with a difficult population group
+Working with a challenging population

 I have found that the best way to enhance community safety is to enlist the skills and wisdom of an interdisciplinary team of professionals and laypersons.
 I call these workers Society’s Safe-Keepers (SSK)©.
 Health science professionals who engage in therapeutic jurisprudence must be able to exemplify compassion in order to create a safe place for patients to discuss very sensitive, intimate, and deeply shameful things.